Sahiwal cattle

 The Sahiwal is a breed of zebuine cattle indigenous to the Indian subcontinent.
 It is named after Sahiwal District of the Punjab province of present-day Pakistan, and is distributed mainly in that province of Pakistan and in the Indian states of Punjab, Haryana, and Rajasthan.

 History

 The Sahiwal has been exported to many countries.
-These include: Burundi, the Comoros, the Democratic Republic of the Congo, Kenya, Mali, Rwanda, Senegal, Sierra Leone, the Seychelles and Uganda in Africa; Bangladesh, Malaysia, Myanmar, Nepal, the Philippines, Sri Lanka and Viet Nam in Asia: Australia and New Zealand in Oceania; and Cuba, Ecuador, Honduras, Jamaica, Tanzania, Trinidad and Tobago and Zambia in America.
+These include: Burundi, the Comoros, the Democratic Republic of the Congo, Kenya, Mali, Rwanda, Senegal, Sierra Leone, the Seychelles, Tanzania, Uganda, and Zambia in Africa; Bangladesh, Malaysia, Myanmar, Nepal, the Philippines, Sri Lanka and Vietnam in Asia: Australia and New Zealand in Oceania; and Cuba, Ecuador, Honduras, Jamaica, Trinidad and Tobago in the Americas.
 Seven countries have reported population data in recent years, and from this the world population is estimated to be about 4.25 million; Pakistan has not reported population numbers since 2006, when the total herd numbered over 2.75 million head.
 The large numbers reported may include cross-bred as well as pure-bred stock.